jeffreysorgen/golf-club-sensors/README.md

 - after delay, records null label
 - after 'yes' Keyword, records Yes label then returns to IMU input

-## A less general description of the flow:
+## Flow: the less general description
 - **BLE** is enabled when the device is powered.
 - Pairs with phone app.
 - Clear device buffer and **begin loop**